 Re-Read: 22nd – 24th October 2017

-Night Unbound is book five (approx 426 pages) in Ms Duvall’s popular Immortal Guardians Series (currently 7 novels plus 2 novellas); a paranormal romance tale that I think could sit happily on an urban fantasy shelf due to some of the content, set in our modern human world featuring a new twist on the vampire genre.
+Night Unbound is a paranormal romance tale that I think could sit happily on an urban fantasy shelf due to some of the content.
+The series is set in North Carolina, USA, in our modern human world but features a new twist on the vampire genre.

 Immortals and vampires are both infected with the same virus, which lends them dramatically increased strength, speed, healing capabilities and enhanced senses.
 Vampires are humans who have been infected, whereas immortals are gifted ones who have been infected.
 Gifted ones are men and women who were born with extremely advanced DNA that lends them special gifts, such as healing, telepathy, precognition and the like.
 Vampires rapidly descend into madness when the virus damages their brains but Immortals don’t; their advanced DNA protects them from that aspect of the virus.

-I really like Dianne Duvall’s writing style and find her books very easy to read; she writes intelligent, engaging stories with a collection of well written characters within an imaginative world that mixes fantasy and reality which makes it easy to submerse myself into.
+I really like Dianne Duvall’s writing style and find her books very easy to read.
+She writes intelligent, engaging stories with a collection of well written characters within an imaginative world that mixes fantasy and reality which makes it easy to submerse myself into.
 The pace of her stories is usually fast, full of action and contains a couple of plot lines which run alongside the main romantic story arc.
-Night Unbound did not let me down.

 If you’ve read my reviews before, you’ll know that I enjoy books where the characters are not black or white, good or evil but a multifaceted mix of positive and negative traits.
 I like to see our characters grow through embracing or overcoming challenges (and oh, boy is that the perfect description of Zach); the fact that the characters within these pages have been written with personalities that we can see in the real world around us – even though most of them are mythical, paranormal beings – adds that level of believability to this fantasy tale.

 I definitely enjoy a story more if the lead female character is intelligent, resilient and has a good sense of humour that’s similar to my own and I wasn’t disappointed here.
 Lisette was perfect, what an inspiring woman!
 I liked the way that all of the characters in this story were written – even the villains of the tale – none of them were flat 2-dimensional creations, they all felt very real.
-Oh, and like most Brits I do love a bit of banter – this story has loads of it!
-I found myself COL (Chuckling Out Loud) throughout, usually when Sheldon makes an appearance.
+Oh, and like most Brits I do love a bit of banter.
+This story has loads of it!
+I found myself COL (Chuckling Out Loud) throughout, usually when Sheldon made an appearance.

-I think I may have reached for the tissues a tad more often while reading this story, but don’t worry, lovely reader, it’s not all tear inducing; the mystery/thriller aspect of this story kept me guessing, the action kept me on the edge of my seat, the blossoming romance made me warm and fuzzy, the banter kept me giggling and the passion set my tummy a-tingling. *oooh*
+I think I may have reached for the tissues a tad more often while reading this story.
+However, don’t worry, lovely reader, it’s not all tear inducing there was plenty of banter to keep me giggling.
+The mystery and thriller aspects of this story kept me guessing.
+While the action kept me on the edge of my seat.
+The blossoming romance made me feel all warm and fuzzy, while the passion set my tummy a-tingling. *oooh*

 So, ummm, was there anything I disliked about it?